oauth-wg/oauth-v2-1/oauth-2.1.md

 client's server, the redirect URI used by a native app returns the response to the app.
-Several options for a redirect URI that will return the authorization response to the native app in different platforms are documented in Section 7.
+Several options for a redirect URI that will return the authorization response to the native app in different platforms are documented in {{authorization-response-native-app}}.
 Any redirect URI that allows the app to receive the URI and inspect its parameters is viable.

-Public native app clients MUST implement the Proof Key for Code Exchange (PKCE [RFC7636]) extension to OAuth, and authorization servers MUST support PKCE for such clients, for the reasons detailed in Section 8.1.

 After constructing the authorization request URI, the app uses platform-specific APIs to open the URI in an external user-agent.